tomciosegal/nutri-store/README.md

 - I received inspiration for the style of my project from [Bulk Powders](https://www.bulkpowders.ie/)
 - Thanks to everybody on SLACK that help me when I was stuck and needed assistance.
 Thanks Tutors aswell.
 They help me to debug my Python code.

-- Special thanks to my mentor [Ignatius Ukwuoma](https://github.com/ignatiusukwuoma) for his time, expertise and friendship through my entire journey through the CodeInstitute full stack web development course
+- Special thanks to my mentor [Ignatius Ukwuoma](https://github.com/ignatiusukwuoma) for his time, expertise and friendship through my entire journey through the Code Institute full stack web development course
 Thank to his incredible knowledge and patience that helped me get so far.

 <br/>